Subhrajit-Dutta/Jarvis/README.md

 # Jarvis
-A voice assistant which can perform several tasks like opening applications, searching wikipedia, googling stuff, tell date and time, tell a joke, play songs and many more.
+A voice assistant which can perform several tasks like opening applications, searching wikipedia, googling stuff, tell date and time, tell a joke, play songs and many more through voice commands.

 ## Usage
 ```